 Infinite Flow Dance, an inclusive dance company, has been showcasing what disabled dancers can do for years.
 Now, with the current Covid-19 outbreak, it is hosting regular inclusive online dance classes on its Facebook page.

 These are ones you do not want to miss, so get involved!
-And here is an example of a fun one (once over the initial tech issues)!
+Here is an example of one – it includes nutrition tips too.

 5. Gentle stretching and movement